Needlepoint Ivy

 'Needlepoint' is often given as a cultivar name, but it really describes a group of cultivar types ranging in size from one-third that of regular English ivy to smaller than one inch like 'Midget' (aka 'Miniature Needlepoint') or 'Minigreen.'
 Most have ivory veining, & there are also variegated needlepoints.

 The bewildering array of cultivar names do not always indicate separate Needlepoint cultivars.
 Many are only alternate names from different sources, though some catalogs will list for sale sundry look-alikes that are not actually distinct.
 Thus we find that 'Caenwoodiana' is synonymous with 'Digitata,' 'Sagittifolia,' & 'Pedata.'
 In Germany it is called 'Koeniger's Auslese,' & occasionally called such in English catalogs.
-It means Koeniger's Choice, with an inherent allusion to the best grapes of a harvest year, drawing a comparison between grape ivy & the Hedera helix variety.
+It means Koeniger's Choice, with an inherent allusion to the best grapes of a harvest year, drawing a comparison between grape ivy & H. helix.

 We obtained our Needlepoint starts with no cultivar names attached, but the one shown in the first two photos looks like 'Caenwoodiana,' or the presumedly improved version called 'Starling.'
 Ours is not quite so small as 'Midget,' but is the size of 'Starling' & 'Caenwoodiana' with the same arrowhead appearance, narrower than most varieties of Needlepoint Ivy.

-Needlepoint IvyBecause 'Caenwoodiana' is so commonly offered under sundry names, odds are in favor of ours being that specific cultivar.
-But 'Caenwoodiana' often (not invariably) has three forward-pointing lobes & two backward pointing laterals, whereas the laterals on the needlepoint ivy shown in the first two photos point outward.
-Plus there are less common cultivars in the 'Needlepoint' subgroup which I've not even considered, & variations in the leaves from plant to plant, or even from stem to stem, sufficiently diverse to make identification partly guesswork.
-So when in doubt 'Needlepoint' is the all-purpose name.
+Plus there are less common cultivars in the 'Needlepoint' subgroup which I've not even considered, & variations in the leaves from plant to plant, or even from stem to stem, sufficiently diverse to make identification mostly guesswork.
+So when in doubt 'Needlepoint' is the fall-back all-purpose name.

 Needlepoint varieties are also called Birdsfoot, Birdfoot, or Bird's Foot Ivy, because the leaf shape resembles tracks left by chickens.